Reward is not enough: can we liberate AI from the reinforcement learning paradigm?: What is intelligence -- from a practitioner's point of view

 \subsection{Social behaviour of intelligent agents}

-Simulations of environments populated by artificial agents of various levels of intelligence has a long and rich history: from a team of intelligent agents performing specific tasks in a synthetic battlefield environment \cite{Intelligent_Agents_Battlefield_1997} to complex behaviours in electricity markets \cite{Multi-Agent-Electricity-2015} and financial markets \cite{belcak2020fast}.
+Simulations of environments populated by artificial agents of various levels of intelligence have a long and rich history: from a team of intelligent agents performing specific tasks in a synthetic battlefield environment \cite{Intelligent_Agents_Battlefield_1997} to complex behaviours in electricity markets \cite{Multi-Agent-Electricity-2015} and financial markets \cite{belcak2020fast}.

-Many social agent simulations are mostly driven by the externally imposed rules.
+Many social agent simulations are mostly driven by externally imposed rules.
 Given a strict enough set of rules, even a commune of zero-intelligence agents produces believable \emph{macroscopic} characteristics of the target environment \cite{Realism_Multi_Agent_2011}.
-We also have successful demonstrations of how relatively low complexity agents can learn how to operate optimally in a stable rule-constrained environment -- see, e.g. \cite{spooner2020market}.
+There are successful demonstrations of how relatively low complexity agents can learn to operate optimally in a stable rule-constrained environment -- see, e.g. \cite{spooner2020market}.

-Understanding how a group of agents can develop their own rules of the game is critical to the study collective action.
+Understanding how a group of agents can develop their own rules of the game is critical to the study of collective action.
 Some progress has been made in simulating the emergence of elements of language among the agents facing cognitive constraints and environmental pressures, but not explicitly rewarding cooperation or communication of a particular type \cite{bratman2010new}.
-These computational experiments are still far from being able to reproduce something a group of pre-school children can do easily and habitually in the course of a play date \cite{Children_Rule_Making_Hardecker_2016}, \cite{piaget2015moral}.
+These computational experiments are still far from being able to reproduce something a group of preschool children can do easily and habitually in the course of a play date \cite{Children_Rule_Making_Hardecker_2016}, \cite{piaget2015moral}.